OPENING THE DOORS TO YOUR FUTURE

 We offer an exciting and distinctive approach to learning which focuses on academic diversity and excellence in all areas of student life.

-In grades nine and ten, we emphasize the following the transferable skills in the core subjects:
+We emphasize the following 21st Century Competencies in the core subjects:

-These skills will be further developed through a variety of enhancements such as field trips, leadership workshops, contests, and conferences — all enriching your high school experience.
+These skills will be further developed through a variety of enhancements which may include experiences such as field trips, leadership workshops, contests, conferences, service & volunteerism — all enriching your high school experience.

 - Compete in math contests

-- Achieve proficiency in French language (diplome en francais, langue seconde)
+- Achieve proficiency in French language (diplôme en français, langue seconde, DELF)

 - Interact with leaders in science and technology community

-- Have the opportunity to pursue AP credits
+- Have the opportunity to pursue Advanced Placement (AP) credits

 - Lead extra-curricular initiatives